 The killing of George Floyd at the hands of Minnesota police officer Derek Chauvin has sparked a reckoning about police brutality towards Black and Indigenous peoples and people of colour.

 It has also pushed discussions about defunding the police and the lack of police accountability into the mainstream.
 Many of the protections police officers in both the U.S. and Canada enjoy come from unions, including clauses that make it more challenging to investigate officers who beat or kill someone, or fire them if they’re found guilty of wrongdoing.
 And union heads are often the loudest defenders of police, and deniers of systemic racism.

 Bargaining for the ability to discriminate

-When University of Victoria economics professor Rob Gillezeau began studying the impact of unions on police behaviour in the U.S, he expected to see an increase in civilian deaths coincide with the signing of collective agreements.
+When University of Victoria assistant professor Rob Gillezeau began studying the impact of unions on police behaviour in the U.S, he expected to see an increase in civilian deaths coincide with the signing of collective agreements.
 His rationale was that the risk of being prosecuted for killing someone in the line of duty would be lower with collective bargaining rights.

 “It looks like officers are actually bargaining in the United States for the ability to discriminate in their use of force.”